Cash Conversion Cycle Explained in 60 Seconds

 What does a negative cash conversion cycle mean?

-If a company has a negative cash conversion cycle, it means that the company needs less time to sell its inventory (or produce it from raw materials) and receive cash from its customers compared to time in which it has to pay its suppliers of the inventory (or raw materials).
+If a company has a negative cash conversion cycle, it means that the company needs less time to sell its inventory (or produce it from raw materials) and receive cash from its customers compared to the time in which it has to pay its suppliers of the inventory (or raw materials).

 Related Terms: Operating Cycle

-Operating cycle measures the time needed to convert raw materials into cash obtained from the sale of finished products:
+The operating cycle measures the time needed to convert raw materials into cash obtained from the sale of finished products:

 \(\text{operating cycle}=\text{DOH}+\text{DSO}\)

-Note: The net operating cycle (cash conversion cycle, CCC) is equal to operating cycle less the number of days of payables.
+Note: The net operating cycle (cash conversion cycle, CCC) is equal to the operating cycle less the number of days of payables.

-You can learn more about cash conversion cycle by visiting our CFA exam lesson on liquidity management .
+You can learn more about the cash conversion cycle by visiting our CFA exam lesson on liquidity management .